pikepdf/pikepdf/docs/installation.rst

     pip install pikepdf

+64-bit wheels are available for Windows, Linux and macOS.

-64-bit wheels are available.
-32-bit wheels will be added if there is any sign of demand for them.
+32-bit wheels are available for Windows, for use with the 32-bit version of Python (regardless of the bitness  of Windows).
+32-bit wheels for Linux will be added if anyone uses them.

-The binary wheels should work on most systems work on Linux distributions 2012 and newer, macOS 10.11 and newer (for Homebrew), Windows 7 and newer.
+Binary wheels should work on most systems work on Linux distributions 2007 and newer, macOS 10.11 and newer (for Homebrew), Windows 7 and newer.

 Managed distributions